kevinz1194/Heart-Continuous-Score/README.md

 Updated 10/22/2023: Sensitivity and specificity code revised.

+Updated 11/24/2023: Robust standard errors clustered by center are now used.

 ### 5. results_unblocked.Rmd
 Figures and discrimination, calibration from the full, unblocked (no 14-day intervals) dataset.